Culturesupport/CultureSupport/README.md

 - 🫥 No important Exist
 - 👁️👁️ Watch None Situations or People
 - 👁️‍🗨️👁️‍🗨️ ignore we are species or humans
+- 🫤😵😵‍💫😖 ignore signs of discomfort
+- 🤢🤮🤧🥵 Are You Sick , Are We Also Sick of it